 - Guides: Whether you're just getting started and want to get familiar with Ember, or you're looking to refresh your knowledge on a certain feature, the Guides are the place for you.

 Explore the available API of the various Ember ecosystem libraries.
 This is where you want to go to read in details about the various features, including example code.

 One of the main strengths of Ember is how shared conventions enable developers to build on top of each other's work and improve the ecosystem for everyone.
-What follows are some of the projects more closely maintained by the several Ember teams.
+For example, here are some projects closely maintained by Ember teams: